 So that’s the long-term scenario in which PAYE beats REPAYE for a single filer or non-working spouse: purely due to the 5 fewer years to qualify.
 But as always, these calculators make assumptions that might not be true nor reflect your options.

 In this scenario, you’d theoretically maximize your benefits by being in REPAYE as long as you have an interest subsidy and then switching to PAYE while still eligible once you earn too much for the subsidy (if PAYE-eligible in the first place, of course).
 In this case, you’d get the best of both worlds: your months in REPAYE should still count toward the 240 needed for PAYE forgiveness, but you’re also decreasing the amount of interest accrued as much as possible.
 If your REPAYE payments are never able to cover interest while in REPAYE, you’d stay in REPAYE until you near the 240 needed for PAYE and then switch right before.
 If you’re married and your spouse works, then you need to do the math with the calculator to see if your higher REPAYE payment (hopefully still with a subsidy) is better or worse than a lower PAYE without a subsidy coupled with any additional tax hits from filing separately.
 The bigger your loan and the less your spouse earns, the more likely the former is better.
+Also, unpaid interest does capitalize when switching out of REPAYE (another reason to switch as late as possible).

 Similarly, if you were previously in repayment under one income driven repayment plan and later switched to a different income-driven repayment plan, payments you made under both plans will generally count toward the required years of qualifying monthly payments for the new plan.